 Level Two - Within 10 days of receiving an adverse written decision at level one, a grievant can submit a written request for mediation by a Board ALJ, private mediation, or private arbitration.
-Private mediation and arbitration can be obtained by written agreement between the parties to share the cost.

-Level Three - Within 10 days of receiving a written report that level two was unsuccessful, the grievant can file a written appeal with the employer and the Board requesting an administrative hearing on the grievance.
+Level Three - Within 10 days of receiving a written Order of Unsuccessful Mediation that level two was unsuccessful, the grievant can file a written appeal with the employer and the Board requesting an administrative hearing on the grievance.
 A board administrative law judge will conduct a hearing.
 Parties have an opportunity to submit Proposed Findings of Fact and Conclusions of Law within 20 days of the level three hearing.
 Upon receipt of the final submission of Proposed Findings of Fact and Conclusions of Law, the administrative law judge renders a decision setting forth Findings of Fact and Conclusions of Law on the issues submitted.